jcmorrow/cli_rpn/README.md

 the `input` method and read the current evaluation with the `output` method.
 For any kind of REPL-like interface these should be useful and straightforward.
 See `bin/calculator` for an example.

+# Contributing

+There shouldn't be much setup to do, just clone the repo and run `bundle`.
+Tests can be run with `bin/rspec`.
+Pull requests welcome!